WilliamxJiang/UniVoice/README.md

 ## Overview

-tobyAtHome is a cutting-edge real-time voice translation software designed to seamlessly integrate with Zoom and enhance multilingual communication.
+tobyAtHome (a.k.a UniVoice) is a cutting-edge real-time voice translation software designed to seamlessly integrate with Zoom and enhance multilingual communication.
 Built over a weekend, this project demonstrates the power of modern web technologies and cloud-based services to enable smooth and natural multilingual conversations in real-time.

 ## Inspiration